Nonprofit Healthcare Payer Detecting Dirty Data to Prevent PHI Breaches and Fines

 during claims processing.
 If this were to occur, claims could mistakenly be paid to incorrect providers, resulting in a PHI breaches.
 Significant fines have been associated with such breaches.

-Read how this Healthcare Payer tackled compliance with strict HIPPA patient privacy regulations to avoid PHI breaches and fines.
+Read how this Nonprofit Healthcare Payer tackled compliance with strict HIPPA patient privacy regulations to avoid PHI breaches and fines.